boussadjra/taqwim/docs/api/functions/toHijri.md

 > **toHijri**(`year`, `month`, `day`): `object` \| `null`

+Converts a Gregorian date to Hijri (Islamic) date.

 ### Parameters

 • **year**: `number`

 • **month**: `number`

+The month of the Gregorian date (optional, required if `dateOrYear` is a number).

 • **day**: `number`

+The day of the Gregorian date (optional, required if `dateOrYear` is a number).

 ### Returns

 `object` \| `null`

+An object representing the Hijri date in the format `{ hy: number; hm: number; hd: number }`, or `null` if the conversion fails.

+### Throws

+If the input is invalid or the conversion fails.

 ### Source